patheticGeek/prjkt/README.md

 1. `welcome_message`: This shows up when the repo is cloned and before the actions have run
 2. `error_message`: This shows if there was an error in one of the actions
 3. `success_message`: This shows up if the actions run successfully
+4. `no_actions_message`: If user sets the no-actions flag this will be shown instead of success/error messages

 ### Actions